-UML Structural Diagrams depict the elements of a system that are independent of time and that convey the concepts of a system and how they relate to each other.
-The elements in these diagrams resemble the nouns in a natural language and the relationships that connect them always show structural or semantic relationships.
-For example, a structural diagram of a vehicle reservation system might contain elements such as Car, Reservation, Drivers Licence and Credit Card, and contain connectors linking these elements.
-Experienced modelers will also show the relationships to behavioral elements on these diagrams.
+UML Structural diagrams depict the elements of a system that are independent of time and that convey the concepts of a system and how they relate to each other.
+The elements in these diagrams resemble the nouns in a natural language, and the relationships that connect them are structural or semantic relationships.
+For example, a structural diagram of a vehicle reservation system might contain elements such as Car, Reservation, Drivers License and Credit Card, and connectors linking these elements.
+Experienced modelers will also show relationships to behavioral elements on these diagrams.

-The UML defines seven types of UML structural diagrams.
+The UML defines seven types of UML structural diagram.